Amiga 4000T: Legacy and the end of "classic" Amiga line

 This was the last computer to be released by Commodore International.
 It is estimated that only 200 Commodore-branded A4000Ts were produced before the company folded.
 Production of the A4000T was restarted after Escom bought the Amiga assets, and QuikPak assisted Escom in the assembly of A4000T motherboards for the European market, and entire towers for the North American market.
 Apart from the new option of a 68060 CPU, the Escom-manufactured 4000Ts had minor differences from the old one including the substitution of the high density floppy drive with a double density one, and a different front bezel on the case.
-The case itself was a re-purposed PC case which is evidenced by the presence of the Turbo button whose function in A4000T was to disable the internal speaker (as Amigas don't support the PC-specific speed reduction which was the button's original function).
+The case itself was a re-purposed PC case, which is evidenced by the presence of the Turbo button whose function in A4000T was to disable the internal speaker (as Amigas don't support the PC-specific speed reduction that was the button's original function).
 Amidst major distributors like SMG exiting the Amiga market, Escom's bankruptcy in 1996, and further Amiga asset ownership changes, QuikPak continued to offer customized A4000T workstations equipped with and 68060 accelerators, and even showcased the tower Amigas during 1996 Summer Olympic Games in Atlanta.
 Ultimately, however, Amiga 4000T and Amiga 1200 whose production was also continued by Escom, were the last Amigas of what has been later referred to as the "classic" Amiga line.

-A4000T motherboards were also sold separately for OEM use, an interesting example being HDI-1000, an ultrasound machine made by ACL (a company later acquired by Philips) which in addition to the A4000T motherboard used a custom-built 68060 accelerator, and custom software based on AmigaOS.
+A4000T motherboards were also sold separately for OEM use, an interesting example being HDI-1000, an ultrasound machine made by ACL (a company later acquired by Philips) that in addition to the A4000T motherboard used a custom-built 68060 accelerator, and custom software based on AmigaOS.